FAQ about Pet Euthanasia

-Some pet owners would rather wait for death to naturally take their pet than make a decision to euthanize.
-However, it can be painful watching your pet suffer, and most diseases such as arthritis or kidney disease can lead to a long and painful end of life process full of stressful suffering and anxiety.
-In such cases in-home euthanasia can help your pet pass peacefully before they start experiencing too much discomfort.
+Some pet owners would rather wait for death to take place naturally than decide to euthanize.
+However, it can be painful watching your pet suffer, and most diseases such as arthritis or kidney disease can lead to a long and painful end of life process full of suffering and anxiety.
+In such cases, in-home euthanasia can help your pet pass peacefully before they start experiencing too much discomfort.

 Can I be present during the euthanasia procedure?

-Of course, you can stay for as much of the procedure as you are comfortable with.
-Indeed, during the sedation period, your pets need to have someone they love and trust so that they were relaxed and calm.
-Some pet owners choose to be present for the whole procedure while others only wish to stay for the sedation part, as they might feel overcome with grief.
+Of course, you can stay for as much of the procedure as you are comfortable.
+During the sedation period, your pets need to have someone they love and trust, so they are relaxed and calm.
+Some pet owners choose to be present for the whole procedure while others only wish to stay for the sedation part.

 Should other pets be present during the euthanasia?

 Absolutely.
-Other family pets need to be present during the procedure or at least say goodbye to their friend after the euthanasia is done.
-A brief glance or a sniff toward the deceased pet is usually enough for them to realize that their friend is gone.
-This experience may help bring closure and decrease the chances of depression of the remaining pets.
+Other family pets need to be present during the procedure or at least to say goodbye to their friend.
+A brief glance or a sniff toward the deceased pet is usually enough for them to realize their friend is gone.
+This experience may help bring them closure and decrease their chance of depression.

 Should children be present during the euthanasia?

-This decision is to be made by the parents alone, as they know their children best of all.
-And, of course, it all depends on the age of a kid.
-Children younger than 5 seem to be unsure about what’s going on and are more disturbed by their parents’ emotions than by the loss of the pet.
+It depends on the children.
+Parents are best at making this decision as they know their children best of all.
+It also depends on the age of the child.
+Children younger than 5 seem to be unsure about what’s going on and are more disturbed by their parent's emotions than by the loss of their pet.

 Older children can be more conscious, understanding and supportive in such situations.
 However, you need to explain the procedure carefully and ask if your child wants to be present for euthanasia of their pet.
 If not, don’t force them.
-It is also recommended to have someone available who can be with your child as he or she may decide to leave the procedure anytime.
+It is also recommended to have someone available who can be with your child in case they decide to leave the procedure at any time.